BenjaminSchwenker/tbsw/README_X0.md

 ```
 RunList_reco = [
+		    'run006973.raw', #air
+		    'run006965.raw', #0.5 mm Alu
-             'run006958.raw',
+		    'run006958.raw', #1 mm Alu
-             'run006959.raw',
-             'run006960.raw',
-             'run006961.raw',
           ]
 ```

 Of course, this list also has to be modified to match the runs you want to analyse.
+The raw files used here match the downloaded example files.
 The angle reconstruction is started by the following code snippet

 ```
   # Angle reconstruction
+  #
+  # The root files with the reconstructed angles and other parameters (see
+  # README_X0.md for a full list and some descriptions) can be found in
+  # workspace/root-files/X0-run*runnumber, etc*-reco.root
+  # The histmap and angle resolution for every single run can be found in
+  # workspace/results/anglerecoDQM/
+  if args.startStep < 3 and args.stopStep >= 2:
-  params_reco=[(x, steerfiles_reco, gearfile, caltag) for x in RawfileList_reco]
+    params_reco=[(x, steerfiles, caltag, gearfile, nevents_reco, Use_SingleHitSeeding, Use_clusterDB, beamenergy, mcdata) for x in RawfileList_reco]
     print "The parameters for the reconstruction are: "
     print params_reco

     count = multiprocessing.cpu_count()
     pool = multiprocessing.Pool(processes=count)
-  pool.map(reconstruct, params_reco)
+    pool.map(tbsw.x0script_functions.reconstruct, params_reco)

+    for rawfile in RawfileList_reco:
+      params=(rawfile, caltag)
+      tbsw.x0script_functions.reconstruction_DQM(rawfile, caltag)
 ```

 As you can see the angle reconstruction uses multiprocessing.
 In case you don't want to use all system ressources feel free to set the variable count to some number smaller than the number of processor cores of your maschine.